 As a working parent, you won’t always be available to tend to your child’s questions or be able to offer help all the time.
 This is why we believe that encouraging independence and group work (if possible) can be very effective ways to get your child to want to find answers on their own!
 Independence is a great skill to develop and it may even inspire your child to find new facts to share with the rest of the family.

 Technology can really be your best friend when you’re working from home with kids!
 With new advancements in the educational technology (edtech) space, it's now easier than ever to find new forms of learning can keep your child engaged for long periods of time whilst allowing you time to focus on your own, work-related tasks.
-Encourage your child to use search engines, online learning forums and programs, such as nightzookeeper.com, as a fun way to develop their intellectual skills!
+Encourage your child to use search engines and online learning programs, such as nightzookeeper.com, as a fun way to develop their intellectual skills!

 Please note that what works for you may not work for another member of your family, so communication is key when working from home and homeschooling!
 Having a conversation as a family may be the best way to figure out a strategy that works for everyone.